Hawaii

 Hawaii Volcanoes National Park on the Big Island

-Hawaii Volcanoes National Park lets visitors see active volcanic landscapes, steam vents, and lava fields.
-Paved overlooks and a scenic drive make parts of the park reachable without long hikes.
+At Hawaii Volcanoes National Park you can see live volcanic terrain, steam vents, and lava fields.
+Paved overlooks and a scenic drive reach parts of the park without a long hike.

-Hawaii's warm ocean water supports swimming and snorkeling through every season.
-Calm bays on the leeward sides of the islands give gentler water for older swimmers.
+The ocean stays warm enough to swim and snorkel in every season.
+Calm bays on the leeward side of the islands give gentler water if you want it.

-Many island towns keep paved oceanfront paths and botanical gardens that are flat and easy to walk.
-The mild climate means these routes stay usable for most of the year.
+Many island towns keep flat, paved oceanfront paths and botanical gardens that are easy to walk.
+The mild weather keeps these routes open most of the year.

 Highest cost of living in the country

-Hawaii ranks as the most expensive state to live in, with a cost of living index well above every other state.
-Housing, groceries, and electricity all run higher than the mainland.
+Hawaii is the most expensive state to live in.
+Its cost of living index sits well above every other state.
+Housing, groceries, and electricity all cost more than on the mainland.

 World Population ReviewSocial Security exempt, but account withdrawals taxed

-Hawaii does not tax Social Security benefits, and it exempts many employer funded pensions.
-Income drawn from a 401(k) or IRA is generally taxed at regular state rates, so the result depends on your mix.
+Hawaii does not tax Social Security, and it exempts many employer funded pensions.
+But money you pull from a 401(k) or IRA is usually taxed at regular state rates.
+So your bill depends on where your income comes from.

 Tax Foundation of HawaiiVolcanic activity and Pacific storm exposure

-Parts of the Big Island sit near active volcanic zones, and the islands can face hurricanes, high surf, and tsunami warnings.
-Where you settle on the islands changes which hazards apply.
+Parts of the Big Island sit near active volcanic zones.
+The islands can also face hurricanes, high surf, and tsunami warnings.
+Where you settle changes which of these reach you.

 Towns we have mapped in Hawaii.